HOME • ASSISTED PUBLISHING • JOIN MAILING LIST

 Told every Wednesday by SF Chronicle columnist Kevin Fisher-Paulson, 65 of these evocative stories were first collected in a book entitled How We Keep Spinning...! , published in 2019 by Kevin's own Two Penny Press in collaboration with Fearless Literary.

-Now, four years later, we've released a second selection of 75 columns.
+Four years later, we released a second selection of 75 columns, SECRETS OF THE BLUE BUNGALOW.
 (Read three samples below.)
 You can order the hardcover, paperback and digital editions at the links below, or place an order with your local bookstore.
-And mark your calendar for Kevin's appearances in the SF Bay area, starting in late summer and noted below as soon as each is confirmed...

 ORDER THE HARDCOVER ($29.95), PAPERBACK ($17.95), or KINDLE ($8.95)